How to travel on public transport with your dog

 Using the London Underground

 The ridges on escalators can damage your dog's paws.
-Sadly, we've seen lots of dogs with horrible injuries from this.
-Please be sure to carry your dog on escalators, or use lifts.
-You can use TFL's 'plan a journey' feature to plan a route using stairs, and avoiding escalators.
+So, make sure to carry your dog on escalators, or use lifts.

 Factors to consider

-Time of day: Have a think about the time of day you will be travelling with your dog.
-It is always easier to travel with a dog when public transport is less busy.
-Crowds and small spaces can be very stressful for dogs.
+Time of day: have a think about the time of day you’ll be travelling.
+It’s always easier to travel with a dog when public transport is less busy.

 Remember:

-• You are responsible for keeping your dog under control at all times, whether on public transport or not.
+• you are responsible for keeping your dog under control at all times, whether on public transport or not.

 What to take with you